PPMC-DAC/FastOWM/README.md

 This repo includes different implementations of the [OWM algorithm](https://www.mdpi.com/2072-4292/12/7/1051).

-Please, cite [this paper](https://authors.elsevier.com/sd/article/S1877-7503(24)00110-8) if you use these implementations for your own developments:
+Please, cite [this paper](https://authors.elsevier.com/sd/article/S1877-7503(24)00110-8) if you use these implementations for your own developments (BibTeX format at the end):

 ```
 Felipe Muñoz, Rafael Asenjo, Angeles Navarro, J. Carlos Cabaleiro,